 New Directions in MS Research: New Therapeutic Approaches

-A growing body of evidence has been found for the genetic component in MS. The studies on biomarkers have arisen as the result of this work, and a number of genes that are linked to the development of MS have been identified.
-This field of research saw a major breakthrough in August 2011, when the journal Nature published the results of the largest MS genetics study ever undertaken.68 A global collaboration of scientists identified 29 new genetic variants associated with MS, and confirmed 23 others that had been previously associated with the disease.
-The study confirmed that the immune system plays a major role in the development of MS: most of these genes are related to immune function, and more than one-third of them have previously been confirmed to be associated with other autoimmune diseases, such as Crohn’s disease and type 1 diabetes.
+Several genes have been linked to the development of MS, and research into this area has proceeded at a brisk pace since 2011, when the journal Nature published the results of the largest MS genetics study ever undertaken.77 A global collaboration of scientists identified 29 new genetic variants associated with MS, and confirmed 23 others that had been previously associated with the disease.
+The study confirmed that the immune system plays a major role in the development of MS; most of these genes are related to immune function, and more than one-third of them have previously been confirmed to be associated with other autoimmune diseases, such as Crohn’s disease and type 1 diabetes.

 These and other genetics studies do not as yet significantly improve our ability to provide genetic counseling to individuals concerned about their risk of developing MS. However, they should help researchers to better define the biological pathways that lead to the development of MS, and may allow us to design better treatments for early MS.